TheodoreEhrenborg/tiny_stories_rl/docs/src/reinforce_vs_rloo.md

 -->

-One of the models finds a high reward story, and after step TODO, predicts it every step:
+One of the models (pink) finds a high reward story, and after step 462, predicts it every step:

 > Once upon a time in a big nation with a little a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a